epfl-ada/ada-2024-project-dondata2025/docs/index.md

 # Try it yourself !
 But enough talking—now it’s your turn to explore!
 Ever wondered if your favorite movie left its mark on baby name trends?
-Enter the name of a film below, and watch as the data unfolds.
-See for yourself how the power of storytelling might have influenced real-life names !
+We used Meta's [Prophet](https://facebook.github.io/prophet/docs/quick_start.html) AI model to predict what the trend of a name would look like, and compare it to the actual trend to see if the release of a movie influenced it.
+Here is a selection of some cases for you to preview :

 {% include results_display.html %}